Geo-Fencing in Plane¶

 To setup geo-fencing in Plane you need to configure several things:

-These can all be setup using the APM Mission Planner.
+These can all be setup using Mission Planner.

 There are a few rules that you must follow when setting up your fence boundary: